rhoff96/BankApp/README.md

 In addition to the concepts covered during these first weeks, I did additional research on regular expressions in order to more easily validate user input, as well as switch statements, and enums.

+Following the first few weeks of the program, I evolved my program to persist data using a PostgreSQL database.

+New features include:

+-Tiers based on total customer balance across all accounts

+-Monthly savings account interest accrued for savings accounts, depending on customer tier

+-Monthly maintenance fee debited for insufficient balance

+I also added integration tests to ensure proper database transactions

 Please note that a few lines of sample user data are hard coded into the current program in order to test the functionality that depends on persistent data.

-I intend to build this program out further to store data in a database, and eventually create a front end beyond the CLI.
-Additional features that I hope to incorporate include transfers between users and assigning tiered savings account interest rates based on account balance tiers.
+I intend to build this program out with a frontend, and I hope to incorporate transfers between users as well.